pickleat/portfolio/src/pages/posts/reviewingArrayMapReduceFilter.md

 // 15
 ```

 Keep in mind the computation you do will be done on each item in the array, and the `accumulator` is the running total.
-There are also optional arguments of `currentIndex` and `array` that follow the currentvalue (before the arrow function) but I won't get into those here.
+There are also optional arguments of `currentIndex` and `array` that follow the `currentValue` (before the arrow function) but I won't get into those here.

 Hope this helps!